 Now more than ever, a holistic approach to education that focuses not only on the academic growth of your child but also their emotional and spiritual growth is a valuable trait to look for in your search for the right international school for your child.

-With multiple studies showcasing the benefits of incorporating spiritual learning and service leadership opportunities in schools, it’s an important factor that should not be overlooked.
+With multiple studies showcasing the benefits of incorporating values and character development and service learning opportunities in schools, it’s an important factor that should not be overlooked.

-Benefits of spiritual and service learning in schools
+Benefits of values-based and service learning in school

-There are many benefits of both spiritual learning and service leadership in a school setting, and as a school with Christian foundations we feel as though it is our responsibility as educators to include this practise in everything we do at Concordia.
+There are many benefits of both values-based learning and service leadership in a school setting, and as a school with we feel as though it is our responsibility as educators to include this practice in everything we do at Concordia.

 “Spiritual learning is about believing that our responsibility as educators is more than just passing on knowledge to students, but is shaping them as people,” said Christopher Mizel, Senior Director of Faculty Care and Identity at Concordia Shanghai.
 “As a school that has faith foundations we believe that the way spirituality can shape an individual is a crucial part of their life.”

-According to Mizel, spiritual learning helps your child connect what they are learning and experiencing to a global mindset.
-By doing so, your child will develop and improve on a number of valuable social and emotional skills including:
+According to Mizel, values-based learning helps children connect what they are learning and experiencing to a global mindset.
+By doing so, students develop and improve on a number of valuable social and emotional skills including:

 - Improved sense of self awareness